Expert Septic Tank Maintenance & Pumping: Affordable Service Checklist

 Working with your pumper as a partner

-If a tech suggests a big include on, such as chemical treatments or regular arranged pumping beyond what your measurements validate, request for the reasoning.
-There are cases where a stressed out field take advantage of resting and regular pump outs to purchase time, like throughout a damp season when the water level is high.
-There are also cases where that is simply costly stalling.
-A pro will discuss the goal in plain terms and give you options.
+If a tech suggests a big add on, such as chemical treatments or frequent set up pumping beyond what your measurements justify, request the thinking.
+There are cases where a stressed field benefits from resting and frequent pump outs to buy time, like throughout a wet season when the water level is high.
+There are also cases where that is just costly stalling.
+A pro will describe the goal in plain terms and offer you options.

-Edge cases and special situations
+Edge cases and unique situations

 Environmental responsibility without the soapbox

-Bringing all of it together
+Bringing it all together

 Tank It Easy Colorado Springs provides septic tank pumping